 Tip of the Month (Celery Root)

 Celery root (celeriac) supplies glutamine, which, according to a note in Cosmopolitan (November 1955), stops the craving for alcohol.
 (Celeriac is used to impart a flavor to soups and is sometimes cooked in vinegar as a vegetable.)
 Glutamine, which is too unstable to be available as a concentrate, acts as a physiological buffer to maintain a close regulation of blood pH.
 It is good for allergic tendencies and neuritis because such patients are usually over alkaline.
 Alkalinity is easily corrected by Cal-Amo Tablets.
-(See Applied Trophology, February 1957, Vol. 1, No. 2.)
+(See Applied Trophology vol. 1, no. 2.)

 Defeatism Hampers Multiple Sclerosis Fight